ShaunaGordon/shaunagordon.github.com/content/posts/2012-11-01-use-pidgin-and-google-apps-to-chat.markdown

-title: "Use Pidgin and Google Apps to Chat"
+title: Use Pidgin and Google Apps to Chat
 date: 2012-11-01 17:00
 category: tech
 tags: tutorials